bczsalba/pytermgui/notes.md

 * add a whole-line style for `InputField`

-* `Splitter`
-    - that exception really doesn't need to be there, the program should be able to handle the situation
-    - `ListView` doesn't align properly to the right when in a `Splitter`

 * fix `InputField` up & down

 * `ListView` should have a construction-parameter similar to `Prompt`'s highlight_target